Book Chats on Retailing.

 You can even live in our B & B premises above the shop should you wish.

-We are constantly told ours is a cozy and welcoming shop.
+In normal times, we are constantly told ours is a cozy and welcoming shop.
 Friendly, Warm and Comfortable.
 A shop that Jane Austen, Dickens, or even Darwin would have enjoyed.
 We will be twenty-three years old this year and we can be found in central Lyme Regis, in the Town Square, just opposite the Town Clock.
 You can see us in the images below.
 We are on four floors.
 The uppermost two (see right hand, and centre bottom, images below) are our Booklovers B & B guest rooms.
-If you wish, you can book to stay here on a daily or weekly basis (£26/pp/pn low season., £28/pp/pn high season).
+If you wish, when restrictions ease, you can book to stay here on a daily or weekly basis (£30/pp/pn).
 The street level and basement are the shop proper and are open to the public seven days a week.
 Should this idea appeal to you, contact us.

 We can be reached on: firstname.lastname@example.org.